Zero Emission Delivery Zone

 - Provide a blueprint for cities to adopt zero emissions delivery zones and provide best practices for other zero emissions zones

 - Deliver ahead of the curve learnings to delivery companies for zero emission delivery zone operations by working hand in hand with the project implementation team.

 - Create benefits to the local community such as reduced air pollution, GHG emissions, noise and congestion, as well as improved safety.

 - Offer economic opportunity to small businesses and individuals through access to zone benefit

 Why a Zero-Emissions Delivery Zone

 The rise in deliveries, from e-commerce to food deliveries, has meant more congestion and pollution from delivery vehicles on the road.
-In April 2020, The City of Santa Monica was selected by the Los Angeles Cleantech Incubator (LACI) to participate as the host community for the Zero-Emissions Delivery Zone (ZEDZ) Pilot Program.
+In April 2020, The City of Santa Monica was selected by LACI to participate as the host community for the ZEDZ Pilot Program.
 This program was designed by the Transportation Electrification Partnership (TEP) to create a scalable model for electrifying light- and medium-duty deliveries in urban areas.
 The program aligns with the City’s goal to reduce pollution and congestion from the transportation sector, as well as reduce greenhouse gas emissions as outlined in the Council-adopted Climate Action & Adaptation Plan and EV Action Plan.